SkyeVault/Main/rainkeep/README.md

 **Rainkeep** is the codebase for [Arynwood.com](https://arynwood.com), a terminal-inspired website documenting the creation of decentralized tools, blockchain infrastructure, and open-source information.

 **Rainkeep Miniatures** is a 2D and 3D digital art project that is entering the physical realm through print and sew fabrics, stickers, wooden toys, and dollhouse immersive creations.
-The website for this collection is found at [Rainkeep] (https://www.arynwood.com/rainkeep)
+The website for this collection is found at https://www.arynwood.com/rainkeep

 Arynwood is the public-facing interface of a larger creative and technical endeavor blending development, storytelling, and system-building into a transparent workflow anyone can follow.